CircleOnCircles/CircleOnCircles/README.md

 > "I am willing to give all my data to a transparent algorithm.
 In return, could the algorithm help me finish my todolist?"

 I am building an utopia from my own company, Codustry.
-We are digital-nomad developer-owned tech company based in Thailand and Singapore.
+We are digital-nomad worker-owned tech company based in Thailand and Singapore.
 Don't trust my words, please take a look at my karma.
 I created enough footprint in this digital world.

 ##  Highlight Projects